Floorp-Projects/Floorp/README.md

 Thank you [@CutterKnife](https://github.com/CutterKnife) for the logo!

-LICENSE
+## LICENSE
 Mozilla Public License 2.0

 You are not granted rights or licenses to the Noraneko logo for publishing, commercial use, etc.
-The logo are protected by copyright.
+The logo is protected by copyright.